-Student's bills are posted to Blackboard's student services portal on the 15th of each month.
-Payment is due the Friday before the first day of the academic term or as specified in a communication from the Business Office.
+Student's bills are posted to the student services portal (accessible from the Central Authorization Services page at http://myjsc.jsc.edu) on the 1st and 15th of each month.
+Payment is due 10 days before the first day of the academic term or as specified in a communication from the Business Office.
 A late fee is charged to all students if payment has not been finalized by the payment due date.
 Students owing money from prior semesters will not be permitted to register for classes until the outstanding balance is paid.
 Current semester bills that are not paid in full by the end of the semester will result in withholding of transcripts and possible administrative dismissal until a satisfactory settlement has been made.